-Risk adjustments take into account for all types of risk, including intangible and other risks such as reputation risk, liquidity risk, the cost of capital and the strategic measures.
+Risk adjustments consider all types of risk, including intangible and other risks such as reputation risk, liquidity risk, the cost of capital and strategic measures.
 GFH undertakes risk assessments to review financial and operational performance against business strategy and risk performance prior to distribution of the annual bonus.
 GFH ensures that total variable remuneration does not limit its ability to strengthen its capital base.

-The bonus pool takes into account the performance of GFH which is considered within the context of GFH's risk management framework.
+The bonus pool considers the performance of GFH which is considered within the context of GFH's risk management framework.
 This ensures that the variable pay pool is shaped by risk considerations and Bank-wide notable events.
-The size of the variable remuneration pool and its allocation within GFH takes into account the full range of current and potential risks, including:
+The size of the variable remuneration pool and its allocation within GFH considers the full range of current and potential risks, including: